sts10/bottle/readme.markdown

 Bottle has no config options and only takes a single parameter, in an attempt to follow age's philosophy of simplicity.

+I'm working on [a Rust port of Bottle](https://github.com/sts10/bottle-rs/), which should be more compatible outside of Ubuntu.

 ## Installation

 1. [Install age](https://github.com/FiloSottile/age#installation).
 Bottle requires age version 1.0+.
 The related `age-keygen` should be included with that install (check with `age-keygen --version`).